AgoraVR/agoravr.github.io/README.md

 Examples of stores include shops, showrooms, galleries, and avatar showcases.
 Shops are spaces for artists and creators to showcase their work and attract new customers.

-*Hangouts*
+*Lounges*

-Examples of hangouts include lounges, chillout areas, and game rooms.
-Hangouts are free-form gathering spaces that usually, but not always, include a video player for background music or group viewings.
+Examples of hangouts include hangouts, chillout areas, and game rooms.
+Lounges are free-form gathering spaces that usually, but not always, include a video player for background music or group viewings.